Coderad32/Coderad32/README.md

   - extra credit

 ## Security & Privacy Information
++ Main Objective
+  - Open Credit Line
+  - Show Work History
+  - Save for deposit

 ## Authentication and Access Control
-Use strong, unique passwords for all accounts.
++ Use strong, unique passwords for all accounts.
-Implement multi-factor authentication (MFA) wherever possible.
+- Implement multi-factor authentication (MFA) wherever possible.
-Regularly review and update access permissions based on roles and responsibilities.
++ Regularly review and update access permissions based on roles and responsibilities.

 ## Data Encryption
-Ensure data transmission over networks is encrypted using protocols like SSL/TLS.
++ Ensure data transmission over networks is encrypted using protocols like SSL/TLS.
-Encrypt sensitive data at rest using industry-standard encryption algorithms.
++ Encrypt sensitive data at rest using industry-standard encryption algorithms.

 ## Secure Network Connections
-Utilize Virtual Private Network (VPN) for remote access to internal resources.
++ Utilize Virtual Private Network (VPN) for remote access to internal resources.
-Secure Wi-Fi networks with strong passwords and encryption.
++ Secure Wi-Fi networks with strong passwords and encryption.

 ## Endpoint Security
-Install and regularly update antivirus and antimalware software.
++ Install and regularly update antivirus and antimalware software.
-Enable firewalls on all devices to control incoming and outgoing network traffic.
++ Enable firewalls on all devices to control incoming and outgoing network traffic.

 ## Privacy Measures
-Educate employees on privacy policies and data handling procedures.
++ Educate employees on privacy policies and data handling procedures.
-Implement data minimization strategies to collect only necessary information.
+- Implement data minimization strategies to collect only necessary information.
-Regularly conduct privacy audits and assessments to ensure compliance.
++ Regularly conduct privacy audits and assessments to ensure compliance.